-8.8.2 eauto
+8.8.2 eaut.o

 This tactic generalizes auto.
-In contrast with the latter, eauto uses unification of the goal against the hints rather than pattern-matching (in other words, it uses eapply instead of apply).
+While auto does not try resolution hints which would leave existential variables in the goal, eauto does try them (informally speaking, it uses simple eapply where auto uses simple apply).
 As a consequence, eauto can solve such a goal:

-Note that ex\intro should be declared as an hint.
+Note that ex intro should be declared as a hint.